+Equipment Cleaning

-Equipment Cleaning - It is important to clean all equipment during and especially at the end of each work day.
+It is important to clean all equipment during and especially at the end of each work day.
 Thorough flushing of pumps, tanks, and hoses with clean water is a necessary standard procedure for both health and safety of personnel as well as equipment care and longevity.
-Persulfox is an alkaline product when in solution; if left to stand for a long period of time persulfate based products can become acidic and degrade equipment surfaces.
+PersulfOx is an alkaline product when in solution; if left to stand for a long period of time persulfate based products can become acidic and degrade equipment surfaces.
 For best results, use a hot water pressure washer (150 - 170 °F or 66 - 77 °C) to clean equipment and rods periodically throughout the day.
-Internal pump mechanisms and hoses can be cleaned by circulating hot water (and, as needed, mixed with a biodegradable cleaner such as Simple Green\) through the pump and delivery hose.
+Internal pump mechanisms and hoses can be cleaned by circulating hot water (and, as needed, mixed with a biodegradable cleaner such as Simple Green®) through the pump and delivery hose.
 Further cleaning and decontamination (if necessary due to subsurface conditions) should be performed according to the equipment supplier's standard procedures and local regulatory requirements.
+Assure that personnel involved in cleaning have the proper PPE and training to prevent exposure.